opennokia/opennokia3310/README.md

 # software
-Full software for the OpenNokia
+Full software for the OpenNokia3310